ImageMagick/Usage-Markdown/color_mods/index.md

 By getting "`-fx`" to read the color from a second '`v`' image makes it easy to change the color, without needing to convert colors to RGB values for use in the mathematics.

-If you were using a fancy graphical image processing package like "`Gimp`" and "`Photoshop`" the above operation would have been applied to an image by adjusting the images color histogram graph 'curve'.
+If you were using a fancy graphical image processing package like "`Gimp`" and "`Photoshop`" the above operation would have been applied to an image by adjusting the image's color histogram graph 'curve'.

 [![\[IM Output\]](fx_linear_white_plot.gif)](fx_linear_white_plot.jpg)

-For example, to the right is a "`gnuplot`" generated graph (See the script "`im_histogram`") of the mathematical formula showing what happens to just one of the three RGB channels.
+For example, here is a "`gnuplot`" generated graph (See the script "`im_histogram`") of the mathematical formula showing what happens to just one of the three RGB channels.
 The original color (green line) is remapped to a darker color (red line) linearly.

 Linearly tinting the black colors is also quite simple.